-Bed sores, also known as pressure sores, decubitus ulcers, or pressure ulcers, are a graphic sign of neglect at nursing facilities, hospitals, and other long-term care facilities.
+Bed sores, also known as pressure sores, decubitus ulcers, or pressure ulcers, are graphic signs of neglect at nursing facilities, hospitals, and other long-term care facilities.

 The personal injury attorneys at Rosenfeld Injury Lawyers LLC have successfully resolved bedsore cases in all care settings in Cook County and other jurisdictions in Illinois.